CI vs CD: Difference between Continuous Integration and Continuous Delivery?

 CD, as its name implies, is a technique that leverages automation to expedite the delivery of new code.
 Teams build, test, and release software as quickly as feasible in short cycles.
 It generally assures that any modification made is releasable by automating the entire release process.
 One is capable of delivering to production.
 The most significant aspect is the thoroughness of checks.

-The Difference Between Continuous Integration and Continuous Delivery
+Continuous Integration vs Continuous Delivery (CI vs CD)

 While not the direct scope of this article, the difference between Continuous Integration and Deployment is shown as below.

-The main points of difference between Continuous Integration and Continuous Delivery are tabulated as below:
+The main differences between Continuous Integration and Continuous Delivery are tabulated as below:

 Continuous IntegrationContinuous Delivery